epi155/emsql-maven-plugin/doc/CursorForSelectDyn.md

 Template example as above with `FP` instead of `IP`.

-Generated DAO method signature as above but with `forEach' instead of 'open'
+Generated DAO method signature as above but with `forEach` instead of `open`

 Example of client code: